vjoel/tupelo/README.md

           ...
         end

   Note that a local match is still not a guarantee of `x_final == x_optimistic`.
 Another process may take `x_optimistic` first, and the take will be re-executed.
+(Think of #take_nowait as a way of saying "take a match, but don't bother trying if there is no match known at this time.")

   Perform a general transaction:

         result =